 This paper bridges supply and demand for knowledge intensive tasks based on cognition and quality.
 First, a framework for cognitive and qualitative matchmaking is elaborated.
 Actors can supply cognitive characteristics that are demanded by knowledge intensive tasks.
 The suitability of an actor to fulfill a task can be calculated if the framework is used to match supply and demand of cognitive characteristics.
 Quality factors are supplied by knowledge intensive tasks and demanded by the stakeholders of those tasks.
 The certainty that a fulfilled task satisfies quality expectations can be calculated if the framework is used to match supply and demand of quality factors.
-Next, conceptual models of cognitive characteristics and quality factors.
-Next, conceptual models of cognitive characteristics and quality factors.
+Next, conceptual models of cognitive characteristics and quality factors are discussed.
+These models show how actor types, task types, and stakeholders can be related with the concepts of cognitive characteristics and quality factors.
 This provides insight in the way how object types that conceptualize cognitive characteristics and quality factors are related with each other.
 The roles that these object types play in knowledge intensive task fulfillment are also clarified.
-Finally, system dynamics models are introduced to understand how the supply of a certain characteristic influences the supply of a certain quality factors.
-Particularly, the effects of changes to the supply and demand levels and the dependencies between cognitive characteristics and quality factors.
+Finally, system dynamics models are introduced to understand how the supply of a certain characteristic influences the supply of a certain quality factor.
+Particularly, the effects of changes to the supply and demand levels and the dependencies between cognitive characteristics and quality factors are modeled by these dynamic models.
+This also illustrates which cognitive characteristics affect which quality factors.